airr-community/airr-standards/docs/miairr/metadata_guidelines.rst

 *  ``cell_storage``: SHOULD be used for non-cellular particles analogously.
 *  ``physical_linkage``: For scFv constructs the ``hetero_prelinkeded``
    term MUST be used.
-VHH (i.e. camelid) libraries SHOULD annotate ``none`` as there is only a single rearrangement envolved.
+VHH (i.e., camelid) libraries SHOULD annotate ``none`` as there is only a single rearrangement envolved.